Vaishnavi-chintha/Watt_Home/README.md

     For web version enter w in the terminal and click enter.

-    For the expo app version enter c and scan the qr code using a the mobile iOS Version Setup (Xcode Simulator)
+    For the expo app version enter c and scan the qr code using the mobile iOS Version Setup (Xcode Simulator)

     ### If you want to run the iOS version on the Xcode Simulator, follow the steps below: